amitu/vyasa/docs/check.md

 > **^vyasa check reports undefined anusrits^** - every `_| anusrit |_` must match
 > a defined mantra exactly. undefined anusrits are reported as errors.

+> **^anusrits to tyakta-only mantras are invalid^** - if a mantra only appears in
+> tyakta bhasyas (no regular bhasya defines it), anusrits to that mantra are
+> treated as undefined. tyakta marks knowledge as abandoned - you cannot rely on it.

 > **^anusrits in source code are validated^** - mantras referenced in code comments
 > using `_| mantra |_` syntax are checked just like those in markdown files.